Error: Contact form not found.

 • Collection agency lawsuits

-If you qualify for Chapter 7 or complete a Chapter 13 repayment plan, these judgments can often be eliminated along with the original debt.
+If you qualify for Chapter 7 or complete a Chapter 13 repayment plan, these judgments may be addressed as part of the case, depending on the circumstances.

 Non-Dischargeable Judgments